Scott Cawthon

-Scott Braden Cawthon is an American video game developer, writer, and producer.
-He is best known for creating Five Nights at Freddy's, a series of horror video games which expanded into a media franchise.
+Scott Braden Cawthon (born June 4, 1978) is an American video game developer, writer, and producer best known for creating Five Nights at Freddy's, a series of horror video games which expanded into a media franchise.

 Cawthon began his career developing family-friendly Christian video games to minimal success.
-He transitioned to horror with the first Five Nights at Freddy's game in 2014, which was a commercial success and gained a cult following.
-Cawthon developed seven games in the main series and four spin-offs as of 2023.
-Outside of the games, Cawthon wrote several stories for the franchise, including novels and the screenplay for the Five Nights at Freddy's film (2023), which he also produced.
+He transitioned to horror in 2014 with the game Five Nights at Freddy's, which was a major commercial and critical success, leading to a franchise that gained a large fanbase.
+Cawthon has led development for eight games in the main series, as well as four spin-offs.
+Outside of the games, Cawthon wrote several stories, including novels and the screenplay for the Five Nights at Freddy's film (2023) and its sequel Five Nights at Freddy's 2 (2025), both of which he also produced.

-In June 2021, Cawthon's political donations were shared on Twitter.
-Except for one donation to Tulsi Gabbard, all of Cawthon's donations were to Republican politicians, including U.S. President Donald Trump.
-He posted on Reddit to confirm his support for the Republican Party, describing himself as pro-life.
-He claimed that he had been doxed, and had received threats of violence and home invasion after his donations were publicized.
-Reactions on social media were mixed, with some people reacting negatively.

-Career
+In 2021, following extensive doxing and harassment incidents due to the publicization of his donations to the Republican Party, Cawthon announced his retirement and has since largely stepped away from game development, although still retaining exclusivity rights and overarching creative control over the Five Nights at Freddy's franchise.

+Life and career

+Scott Braden Cawthon was born on June 4, 1978, in Houston, Texas, to Linda (née Friedrich) and Joseph H. Cawthon (1949–2019).
+He has one sister and one brother.

-1996-2014: Early work
+1996–2014: Early work

-A devout Christian, Cawthon began his career in game development making self-funded Christian adventure games.
+As a Christian, Cawthon began his career in game development, making self-funded adventure-oriented Christian video games.
 Cawthon's first professional game was called Iffermoon.
-He attended the Art Institute of Houston in 1996, where he learned how to create computer graphics, but taught himself to develop games using the engine Clickteam Fusion.
+He attended the Art Institute of Houston in 1996, where he learned how to create computer graphics, and taught himself to develop games using the engine Clickteam Fusion.
 A member of a group of Christian artists known as Hope Animation, Cawthon also made animated Christian films.

-Cawthon's more notable religious projects included The Pilgrim's Progress: The Video Game (2011) and The Desolate Hope (2012).
-Based on the religious allegory, The Pilgrim's Progress: The Video Game is a JRPG-like game with enemies such as Beelzebub, Apollyon, Shame, and Giant Despair.
-The Desolate Hope is a hybrid role-playing game with active time battles, platforming, and top-down sections.
+Cawthon's religious projects included The Pilgrim's Progress: The Video Game (2011) and The Desolate Hope (2012).
+Based on the religious allegory, The Pilgrim's Progress: The Video Game is a role-playing video game with enemies such as Beelzebub, Apollyon, Shame, and Giant Despair.
+The Desolate Hope is a role-playing video game with platforming and top-down elements.
 Set in a "dark, brooding, and twisted industrial landscape", the dystopian story follows a robotic coffee pot who must rescue a fetus being used as a scientific specimen.
 Rock Paper Shotgun praised the game's art style, describing it as akin to a "glorious artifact from the nineties, hand-crafted [and] bizarre".
-Kill Screen later wrote that the themes of adventure and the unique art style of Cawthon's early works would reappear in some of his later projects such as FNaF World (2016).
-After the release of Five Nights at Freddy's (2014), The Desolate Hope received both attention and criticism for its plot's perceived pro-life message, although Cawthon later clarified that the game "was not designed with abortion specifically in mind."
+Kill Screen wrote that the themes of adventure and the unique art style of Cawthon's early works would reappear in some of his later projects such as FNaF World (2016).
+After the release of Five Nights at Freddy's (2014), The Desolate Hope received both attention and criticism for the plot's perceived pro-life message, although Cawthon later clarified that the game "was not designed with abortion specifically in mind."